Skip to Main Content

 Overview

-Ashley has extensive experience designing and conducting comprehensive, effective investigations of employee complaints.
-She regularly provides management training to clients so that they can better navigate hiring, termination and performance issues, as well as minimize legal liability.
+Ashley is often called up to design and conduct comprehensive, effective investigation of employee complaints and sensitive workplace situations.
+She regularly provides management training to clients so that they can better navigate hiring, termination, and performance issues, as well as minimize legal liability.

 Industry